Transfer news: Barcelona accidentally announce Denis Suarez loan to Arsenal | Goal.com

 Suarez has just two La Liga appearances this term, to go along with six appearances combined in the Champions League and Copa del Rey.

+In his time with the Blaugrana, Suarez has scored eight goals and has won five trophies: one La Liga, two Copas del Rey and two Spanish Super Cups.

+Talks between the clubs have been ongoing for weeks, and initially broke down after Barcelona insisted on an obligation-to-buy clause being inserted in the loan agreement.

-At Arsenal, Suarez will be reunited with Emery, who was his manager during a loan spell at Sevilla in 2014-15.
+Suarez will be reunited with Emery at Arsenal, with the Gunners boss having managed Suarez during a loan spell at Sevilla in 2014-15.

+At the international level, Suarez has earned one cap with the Spanish national team, which came in May 2016.